 - Has my nature been changed through the Atonement of Christ?

-- Have my behaviors and state of being been on a path of upward harmonization, approaching (however slowly or quickly) the nature of Heavenly Father, Himself?
+- Have my behaviors and state of being been on a path of upward harmonization, approaching (however slowly or quickly) the nature of Heavenly Parents?

 - Am I exposing my own spirit to holy words as found in the scriptures and other prophetic pronouncements?

-- Do I spend time in introspective thought and meditation, allowing the Holy Ghost to teach my what my next step is?
+- Do I spend time in introspective thought and meditation, allowing the Holy Ghost to teach me what my next step is?

 - Do I merely obey the commandments without seeking to understand why they are important?